HorizenOfficial/nodetracker/README.md

       * npm prune

   4. Run setup (this will refresh the list of servers) in the tracker's config folder.
      You should be able to accept all the previous values.
+There are two new propmts: the node type (secure or super) and an optional category.
+The category can be used to help sort nodes into groups in API calls.

       * node setup

   5. Stop the tracker application and restart it